ArturoSan04/PortfolioProject-2/README.md

-This project is based on sample data and questions that a hotel's stakeholders had on the progress over a couple of years The questions that the stakeholders had are listed below:
+This project is based on sample data and questions that a hotel's stakeholders had on the progress of a hotel chain's profitablity
+The questions that the stakeholders had are listed below:

 -- Is our hotel revenue growing by year?